 She raised the chickens as a little side business but noted that it brought in only a fraction of the household income.
 Her conclusion was to find comfort in “a ray of hope” that if nothing else, women are “the mothers of men, who in turn will raise big crops that will sell for big checks.”

-It’s a sad perspective that for Mrs. Unknown, it all came back to the dollar sign.
-But in many ways, I don’t feel like it’s much different today.
+What a dismal perspective.
+For Mrs. Unknown, it all came back to the dollar sign.
+Is it any different today?
+Actually, I think it’s worse.
 Young mothers trying to raise little humans into productive adults, not to mention working to provide a clean house, healthy meals, and all the rest hang their heads because their work doesn’t come with the status of a paycheck.

 If you measure quality of life by money alone, yes, a housewife’s worth is minimal.
-But, if money is the measure of quality, well, Heaven help us all!
+And if money is the measure of quality, well, Heaven help us all!

 Maybe we haven’t come a long way after all, baby.

-(In case you think this has been a downer of a post, stay tuned for part 2 on Monday.
+(In case you think this has been a downer of a post, stay tuned for part 2.
 It gets better!)